These are the terms and conditions on which we supply products to you, whether these are goods, services or digital content.

 Email, Post, Text, Phone

-and possible Claim Management Activities, some of the service reviews are conducted or initiated in house however to ensure this is carried out to maximum effect, this may in some areas involve external third-party involvement to ensure industry regulations regarding all professional services are adhered to across all the areas of the review and possible claims.
+(Sect 4.1), and possible Claim Management Activities (Sect 4.3), some of the service reviews are conducted or initiated in house however to ensure this is carried out to maximum effect, this may in some areas involve external third-party involvement to ensure industry regulations regarding all professional services are adhered to across all the areas of the review and possible claims.
+We will also share information with various solicitors who are governed by SRA rules.
+You are agreeing for us to share this information.
 Below is a list of external third-party partners:

 We may transfer our rights and obligations under these terms to another organisation.
 We will always tell you in writing if this happens and we will ensure that the transfer will not affect your rights under the contract.